adamfairholm/PyroSnippets/readme.md

 _Use with: PyroCMS 2.1.x_

+* Added support for three status levels for snippets: public, logged in users only, and hidden
 * Added support for cloud files in the image snippet
 * Changed output of image snippet to the file ID.
 Please see usage section above for more details
 * Added option to choose Simple or Advanced WYWIYG editor